 Cagrilintide is a long-acting amylin analogue developed by Novo Nordisk that works through a different pathway than GLP-1 drugs like Ozempic.
 When combined with semaglutide as CagriSema, the pair produced 22.7% mean body weight loss at 68 weeks in the REDEFINE 1 trial.
 That combination is the first drug to target both amylin and GLP-1 receptors simultaneously.

-Cagrilintide alone produces about 11% weight loss at 26 weeks.
-The real value is the combination.
+Cagrilintide monotherapy produced 11.8% weight loss at 68 weeks in a dedicated Phase 3 trial.
+The real value remains the combination.
 CagriSema attacks obesity through two independent appetite pathways: amylin suppresses hunger through the hypothalamus while semaglutide slows gastric emptying and reduces food noise through GLP-1 receptors.

-This article explains what cagrilintide is, how the amylin pathway works, the CagriSema clinical trial data, dosage titration schedules, and how it compares to existing weight loss drugs.
+This article covers what cagrilintide is, how the amylin pathway works, CagriSema clinical trial data, dosage titration schedules, and comparisons to existing weight loss drugs.

 This is educational content.
 Consult a healthcare provider before starting any medication.